But there’s one really important, really useful project management tool you might not have given much thought to: Slack.

 There are some standard project management features that Slack just can’t replicate.
 If you need the heavy lifting power of a more traditional project management app, Slack can help you out with that, too.

-Asana, Jira, PivotalTracker, Blossom, and Trello (one of our own favorite project management tools) are only some of the apps that integrate with Slack.
+Asana, Jira, PivotalTracker, Blossom, and Trello (one of our own favorite project management tools) are only some of the project management integrations for Slack.
 Bring in cards, tasks, conversations, and notifications from a variety of your apps to make Slack your central space for getting stuff done.

 A lot of the apps you’re already using can be linked into Slack, too: Google Drive, Dropbox, GitHub, MailChimp, Intercom, ZenDesk, Salesforce, Twitter, and InVision, among others.
 Activating these integrations will turn your Slack into a full-fledged powerhouse.